taylorhawks/RNN-music-recommender/README.md

 ## The Algorithm
 1. Body of songs is selected using collaborative matrix completion.
 2. Recurrent neural network determines the ideal feature vector for the next song based on the previous sequence of songs.
-3. The next song is selected based on minimum cost, which is determined based on the distance from a song to ideal feature vector as well as the consonance of song key transition.
+3. The next song is selected based on minimum loss, which is determined based on the distance from a song to ideal feature vector as well as the consonance of song key transition.
+This is a greedy algorithm which does not consider whether the song might better fulfill the objective function better later in the sequence.
 4. Next song is plugged into the RNN and the process repeats from step 2.

 ## Key Concepts